jokkkubasss/Aruodas-project/README.md

 Around 2800 postings were scraped using Python's Selenium library.
 The code is provided in 'scraper_v2.py' file.

-The data analysis and data engineering was performed in Jupyter Notebook.
-The aim was to create a predictive regression model that could predict a price of a real estate, based on different parameters.
-The preferred model selected was XGBoost, and accuracy of 85% was achieved.
+The data analysis and data engineering was performed in Jupyter Notebook using Python.
+The aim was to create a predictive regression model that could predict a price of a real estate, based on different parameters such as area, floor number, location and others.

 The final version of the notebook is provided depicting each stage of the project.
 Several files where data cleaning and preprocessing was performed are not included.